fzyzcjy/flutter_smooth/website/docs/design/infra/brake.md

 Another example is that, when user is scrolling a `ListView` and suddently user finger leaves the screen (`PointerUpEvent`).
 There are some complex logic happening to handle the pointer up event inside `ListView`, so I do not want to reproduce it in preempt render.
 If so, the user pointer up event will not be handled until the janky frame ends, causing both lagging and jank (because there is no pointer move event after pointer up, so ListView no longer moves, so it looks janky).

-In summary, when there is something that cannot be handled by preempt rendering,
+In summary, when there is something that cannot be handled by preempt rendering, we will jank because preempt can do nothing about that.
+With brake, there is no such problem.
+Therefore, the preempt is the main workhorse, while the brake fixes some edge cases that preempt is not able to do.

 For a figure demonstrating this, please refer to the next part.